zaproxy/zaproxy-website/site/content/docs/developer/quick-start-build.md

 ### Make Changes and Submit a PR!

-We welcome any changes made by a Contributor following a review process conducted by a ZAP core team member.
+We welcome any changes made by a Contributor following a review process.
 Prior to submission of a PR, please be aware: Contributions must adhere to the [Guidelines](https://github.com/zaproxy/zaproxy/blob/main/CONTRIBUTING.md#guidelines-for-pull-request-pr-submission-and-processing).

 If you have any questions related to ZAP development, reach out on the [ZAP Developer group](https://groups.google.com/g/zaproxy-develop) or the [IRC channel](https://web.libera.chat/#zaproxy).